Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 If you are in Dim Light or Darkness, the shadows around you deepen to a pure black and you sink through to the world of shadow, teleporting to an unoccupied space in Dim Light or Darkness that you can see within 12 *(18m)*.
-When you teleport, each creature within 1 *(1.5m)* of the space you departed must succeed on a CHAa Save or be drawn through this passage behind you, taking 5d12 Necrotic damage and emerging in the nearest unoccupied space to your new position on a failure.
+When you teleport, each creature within 1 *(1.5m)* of the space you departed must succeed on a CHA  Save or be drawn through this passage behind you, taking 5d12 Necrotic damage and emerging in the nearest unoccupied space to your new position on a failure.
 A creature [grappled](conditions.md#grappled) by you makes this Save with disadvantage.
 - **Classes**: Sorcerer, Warlock
 *(Source: CS)*